If you have a security concern, please see the security document.

 fixes previously merged to

-master, though this may be on a case-by-case
+main, though this may be on a case-by-case

 basis for some older supported lines.
 All contested decisions around release